“Don’t judge each day by the harvest you reap, but by the seeds that you plant.” – Robert Louis Stevenson

 How long will it take to address the challenges I am facing?

-Initial client commitment is typically 3 – 6 months.
+This is entirely up to you and depends on the nature of the goal(s) you are pursuing.
+The initial commitment is typically 3 – 6 months.
+This is enough time to generate meaningful progress.
 Working with me you will be introduced to tools that you can continue to use beyond these sessions.
 Further terms can be taken or occasional refreshers depending on your goals.
 Together, we can identify all the possibilities and you can select and enact the path that is right for you.

 How do I prepare for Life Coaching?